How to do serial communication between two boards?

 IncompleteInput

-when the input JSON is truncated.
+deserializeJson() returns IncompleteInput when the input JSON is truncated.

 When applied to serial communication, this error is usually caused by:

-- receiver reading too slowly and dropping bytes
+• receiver reading too slowly and dropping bytes

-- a timeout
+• a timeout

 In the first case, the sender writes bytes faster than the receiver reads them, filling up the receiver’s serial buffer until it overflows and drops incoming bytes.
 For example, this problem happens when the receiver is busy doing some other task when the sender is transmitting.
 It also occurs when the receiver logs incoming data at a slower rate; that’s why it’s crucial to get the “debug” serial running much faster than the “communication” serial.

 You could solve this issue by increasing the serial buffer size; the details depend on each platform.
+Arduino Leonardo ‘s default is 64 and can be changed by defining the SERIAL_RX_BUFFER_SIZE macro.
+For ESP8266 and ESP32, the default is 256 and can be changed by calling setRxBufferSize().

 InvalidInput

-when the input JSON document is incorrect.
+deserializeJson() returns InvalidInput when the input JSON document is incorrect.

 Clock skew

 Clock running at different speeds is a frequent problem when using different hardware on each side of the link (for example, an AVR and an ESP8266).
-If the sender is too fast, the receiver will occasionally receive phantom characters; and if the sender is too slow, the receiver will sometimes miss a character.
+If the sender is too fast, the receiver will occasionally receive phantom characters; if the sender is too slow, the receiver will sometimes miss a character.

-; that’s why you should always prefer hardware implementations.
+Clock accuracy is another problem of SoftwareSerial; that’s why you should always prefer hardware implementations.

 You can mitigate this problem by reducing the baud rate, but you’ll never be able to eliminate the errors completely.
-If you need reliable serial communication, you must detect the errors (with a checksum, for example) and resend the data when needed.
+If you need reliable serial communication, you must detect the errors (with a checksum, for example) and resend the data when required.

 Electrical noise

 Any electric wire acts as an antenna; the longer the wire, the stronger the effect.
 This antenna picks up every electromagnetic field in the environment, which induces a current in the wire.
-On long wires, this current is strong enough to introduce errors in the communication.
+On long wires, this current is strong enough to introduce errors in the transmission.

 You can mitigate this problem at the hardware and software levels.